public digitalThe public digital logo

 Reflections from Paris

 The emergence of any new technology makes predictions a fool’s errand.
-Yet I wonder, a few days after the Paris AI Action Summit, whether we may have just witnessed a reset – a much needed one at that.
+I wonder, a few days after the Paris AI Action Summit, whether we may have just witnessed a reset: and a much needed one at that.

-For the last few years, the wilder theorists of Silicon Valley have led an AI debate which has veered from existential safety risks to the elevation of society through a singularity — a hypothetical future in which machines surpass human intelligence, ushering in a new era of technological evolution.
+For the last few years, the AI debate - if such a thing exists - has veered from existential safety risks to humanity, and the elevation of society to a singularity: a hypothetical future when machines surpass human intelligence, leading to a new era of technological evolution.

-Meanwhile, and somewhat depressingly, the options for governments have been presented in similarly stark terms: the regulatory capture attempts of the mainly US hyperscalers or the siren voices across civil society warning of all manner of risks by engaging with new technology.
+Meanwhile, and somewhat depressingly, the options for governments have been presented in similarly stark terms.
+From the regulatory capture attempts of the mainly US hyperscalers, to the siren voices across civil society warning of all manner of risks by engaging with new technology.

-While there is no simple answer, what is clear is that – like AI technology development itself – governments need a new heuristic: to discover and learn for themselves.
+While there is no simple answer, what is clear is that, like AI technology development itself, governments need to be heuristic, to discover and learn for themselves.

-The dominant policy cadres in Government were quick to respond with papers, ethics and early attempts at standards – the UK’s safety approach was a positive example.
-What has been missing is a whole of society approach, incorporating technology, public interest, economic growth, safety and regulatory alignment.
+The dominant policy cadres in Government were quick to respond with papers, ethics and early attempts at standards - the UK’s safety approach was a positive example - but what has been missing is an holistic societal approach, incorporating technology; public interest; economic growth; yes, safety; and regulatory alignment.

-We aren’t there yet, by any means, but this week saw a fundamental shift in the definition of AI, as Jovan Kurbalija’s analysis of the statement’s changing language shows.
-At Public Digital, we are delighted to see practical steps taken to make sustainable AI more of a public asset and engine of growth for society.
+We aren’t there yet, by any means, but this week saw a fundamental shift in the definition of AI, now to be seen as a public asset.

-Watch Macron’s speech from Monday evening’s summit again.
-First, the plaudits: it was electric.
+Watch Macron’s speech again, celebrating the summit on Monday evening.
+Firstly, let’s get the plaudits.
+This was electric.
 Two languages, no notes.
-He celebrated £100bn+ of inward investment, stood up to the US — "plug, baby, plug" — and championed sustainability while showcasing French skills and technology companies.
+Celebrating £100bn+ of inward investment (UAE link), standing up to the US - “plug, baby, plug”, celebrating sustainability and putting French skills and technology companies front and centre.
 Vive la France!
 Indeed.

 To work at scale, nations need the ability to share and re-use publicly oriented data and learn together.
-The creation of new institutions capable of doing this, like Current AI and ROOST, represents a commitment to new open standards and tools to grow the network of participating countries.
-This is, for me, the most far reaching outcome of the Summit.
+The absence of institutions capable of doing this, and arrangements for open standards and tools to grow the network of participating countries is, for me, the most far reaching outcome of the Summit.

 Actions, not words